liquidmetal-dev/flintlock/userdocs/docs/troubleshooting/failed-to-reconcile-vmid.md

 ```

 There is a plan to create a VM, but something went wrong.
 The easiest way to
-fix it to remove it from containerd:
+fix it to remove it from `containerd`:

 ```bash
 vmid='aa3b711d-4b60-4ba5-8069-0511c213308c'